ycdxsb/PocOrExp_in_Github/PocOrExp.md

 - [https://github.com/AUTOCRYPT-IVS-VnV/CVE-2022-38766](https://github.com/AUTOCRYPT-IVS-VnV/CVE-2022-38766) :  ![starts](https://img.shields.io/github/stars/AUTOCRYPT-IVS-VnV/CVE-2022-38766.svg) ![forks](https://img.shields.io/github/forks/AUTOCRYPT-IVS-VnV/CVE-2022-38766.svg)

 ## CVE-2022-37177
- HireVue Hiring Platform V1.0 suffers from Use of a Broken or Risky Cryptographic Algorithm.
+ ** DISPUTED ** HireVue Hiring Platform V1.0 suffers from Use of a Broken or Risky Cryptographic Algorithm.
+NOTE: the is disputed by the vendor for multiple reasons, e.g., it is inconsistent with CVE ID assignment rules for cloud services and no product with version V1.0 exists.